-The U.S. government sends out billions of dollars in tax refunds each year, and the average return this year is about $2,895.
-So it makes sense that most Americans expect to get a refund this year (or they filed and got it already … not every single one of us waits until Tax Day … just most of us).
-So, if Uncle Sam hands you some cash back, what’s the best thing to do with it?
+The US government sends out billions of dollars in tax refunds each year, and the average return this year is about $2,727.
+So if Uncle Sam hands you some cash back, what’s the best thing to do with it?

 Tax refund move #1: Pay down that credit card debt.